Home Page

 SOCI 398 - Internship.
 1-6 Credits.

 (R-6) Offered autumn and spring.
-Prereq., consent of department.
+Restricted to students in the Sociology and Criminology majors.
 Extended classroom experience which provides practical application of classroom learning during placements off campus.
 Prior approval must be obtained from the faculty supervisor and the Internship Services office.
 A maximum of 6 credits of Internship (198, 298, 398, 498) may count toward graduation.

 SOCI 414 - Family Violence.
 3 Credits.